null8626/decancer/node/README.md

 # decancer

-A portable module that removes common confusables from strings without the use of Regexes.
+A tiny package that removes common confusables from strings.
 Available for Rust, Node.js, Deno, and the Browser.

 Pros:

-- Extremely fast, no use of regex whatsoever!
+- BLAZINGLY FAST™ 🚀🚀🚀, no use of regex whatsoever!
-- No dependencies.
+- No use of any external dependencies.
-- Simple to use, just one single function.
+- Very simple to use!
-- Supports all the way to UTF-32 code-points.
-Like emojis, zalgos, etc.
-- While this project may not be perfect, it should cover the vast majority of confusables.
+- Supports more than **2500 unicode codepoints**.
+This should cover the vast majority of confusables, including emojis, zalgos, etc.

 Con: